wp-plugins/sf-adminbar-tools/readme.txt

 1. The admin bar item displaying the number of queries in your page and the amount of time to generate the page.
 2. The admin bar retracted.
-3. The dropdown in the administration area.
+3. The dropdown with coworking enabled.
 4. The admin bar in front-end on a small screen.
 5. The hooks dropdowns.
-6. Coworking.
+6. Coworking: browse the files and indicate you're editing it.

 == Changelog ==